About Me/Resume

 Experience

-Instructor/Teaching Assistant, BYU College of Engineering (April 2023 – Present)
+Instructor and Research Assistant, BYU College of Engineering (Apr 2023 – Present)

-- Created and tested 10 labs for IT&C 515R, titled “Vulnerabilities, Exploitation, and Reverse Engineering”
+- Designed and taught curriculum for a 500-level course at BYU titled “Vulnerabilities, Exploitation, and Reverse Engineering”

 - Designed, implemented, and containerized secure infrastructure of the largest college on campus